Vijay95/Cifar-for-Car/README.md

 # Tensorflow
-It has the details of the way to pass the data we wish to pass into Tensorflow graph <br/>
+It has the details of the way to pass the data we wish to pass into Tensorflow graph (CifarNet in Specific) <br/>
 It contains of codes which can be used to prepare data <br/>
 The steps to use the codes and the prerequisites to run the code are listed here